What is a processor?

 What is overclocking?

-Many people probably don't know what overclocking is but have possibly heard the term used before.
-To put it in its simplest terms, overclocking is taking a computer component such as a processor and running at a specification higher than rated by the manufacturer.
+Overclocking is taking a computer component such as a processor and running at a specification higher than the shipped, factory settings.
 Every part produced by companies such as Intel and AMD are rated for specific speeds.
 They have tested the capabilities of the part and certified it for that given speed.
 Of course, most parts are underrated for increased reliability.
 Overclocking a part simply takes advantage of the unused potential already present within the specified parts, and all unlocked processors have parameters to work to for overclocking.

 What are the benefits?